Operational Intent

 if active:

-raise RuntimeError(f"Slot {slot_name} is already active.
-Terminate existing consumer before proceeding.")
+f"Slot {slot_name} is already active.
+Terminate the existing consumer first."

 def init_consumer(slot_name: str, publication: str):